KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 Fun fact... it was Mariatta's 41st ice cream selfie over 10 years of public speaking (40+ conferences!)

-Grateful to have celebrated it with her.
+I am grateful to have celebrated it with her.

 On the other end of the spectrum, I encouraged an attendee to give his first conference talk and connected with a group of PyBeach organizers in the process.
 PyBeach is on my bucket list.